zafar-saleem/frame/README.md

 });
 </pre>

-In order to use aggregatedEvents system, add an events object and pass name of the event and DOM elements on which that event is attached to as keys and callback function as values.
+<p>In order to use aggregatedEvents system, add an events object and pass name of the event and DOM elements on which that event is attached to as keys and callback function as values.</p>

 <pre>
 CORE.register('moduleName', {